Last Updated on January 22, 2024 by Sharon Advik

-If you want to do video work, the constant maximum aperture, the smooth zooming image stabilization, and the excellent autofocus will be really helpful.
+If you want to do video work, the constant maximum aperture, the smooth zooming image stabilization, and the excellent autofocus will be helpful.

-The image quality is razor-sharp, in the middle of the image, and the corners are excellent.
+The image quality is razor-sharp in the middle of the image, and the corners are excellent.

-So, the lens really is a superb performance.
+So, the lens is a superb performance.

 And its build quality is fantastic, especially for those doing video work.

-The Sony 24 millimeter G master is a light, compact full-frame lens.
+The Sony 24-millimeter G master is a light, compact, full-frame lens.

 It has an 11-bladed aperture capable of closing down to F 16 and wide open at F 1.4.

 One of the G master’s strengths is in its manual control options.

-It has a D clickable aperture ring for smooth transitions when shooting video in different lighting situations.
+It has a D-clickable aperture ring for smooth transitions when shooting video in different lighting situations.

 The autofocus is fast, even at F1.4.

-It’s a sharp lens for video, and all apertures, even at one point for the colors you can pull out and post.
+It’s a sharp lens for video and all apertures, even at one point for the colors you can pull out and post.

-This is attributed to the lens’s lack of chromatic aberration and the fact that it’s nearly impossible to get it to flare, from a clarity and sharpness standpoint is a great thing.
+This is attributed to the lens’s lack of chromatic aberration, and it’s nearly impossible to get it to flare from a clarity and sharpness standpoint, which is a great thing.

 And the final images are sharp right where you want them to be.

-It has an 11 bladed aperture producing perfectly round bokeh and a soft dreamy background when shooting outdoors.
+It has an 11-bladed aperture, producing perfectly round bokeh and a soft, dreamy background when shooting outdoors.

 The lights behind your subject enhance the contrast and sharpness of your photo’s focal point.